Summary: Discover our selection of salted cod at Bacalalo.

-- Why can confusing ling with cod ruin your dish?
+- Why confusing ling with cod can ruin your dish

-- Comparative anatomy: infallible visual keys
+- Comparative anatomy: infallible visual clues

 - Body structure and proportions